camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

   main:
     identifier: 'installation'
     parent: 'technical-guide'
+    Pre: "Read in this section how you install Cawemo Enterprise On-Premise."
 ---

 ## Introduction

-This installation guide is targeting system administrators who want to install Cawemo on their IT infrastructure / on-premise.
+This installation guide is targeting system administrators who want to install Cawemo Enterprise On-Premise on their own IT infrastructure or private cloud.
 This version of Cawemo is exclusively available for Camunda Enterprise customers and requires a separately sold license.
-Note that Camunda also offers a [cloud-based SaaS version of Cawemo](https://cawemo.com/) which is not the subject of these docs.

 ## Prerequisites